 Training, peer-support and other resources for small newsrooms and independent journalists for addressing the unique challenges, risks and potential media harms in covering political violence and extremism at the local level.

 Three friends, Cabell County, West Virginia.
-Photo by Dennis Savage 2015, Looking at Appalachia
+Photo by Dennis Savage, Looking at Appalachia

-This monthly newsletter features cultural analyses and insight into the inner lives of Zoomers online with a twist — directly from Zoomers.
-From memes, music and fashion to the fears, politics, tech and trends influencing their (make that our) spaces.
-Yes, there are bad things on the internet – we know.
-We also know our way around.
-Sign up for a candid look at who we are and where we are online, written and produced by rural members of Generation Z.
+This monthly newsletter produced with 100 Days in Appalachia will feature cultural analyses and insight into the inner lives of Zoomers online.
+From memes, music and fashion to the fears, politics, tech and trends influencing our spaces.
+Sign up for a candid look at who we are and where we are online, written and produced by rural Gen Z.

-RDYR is proud to collaborate with TrollBusters on Digital Security training for children and teens.
-This one-of-kind training for youth, parents and caregivers empowers young people to navigate their own risks in a surveilled world, recognize who is most vulnerable, learn how to minimize harm to themselves and peers.
+This series of training modules for youth, parents and caregivers empowers young people to navigate their own risks in a surveilled world, recognize who is most vulnerable, and learn how to minimize harm to themselves and peers.

 We are a founding member of the Coalition Against Online Violence, a collection of global organizations working to find better solutions for journalists, researchers and civil society facing online abuse, harassment and other forms of digital attack.
 View the Coalition’s step-by-step guides and key resources.